 Like the rest of Seattle, South Park experienced rapid and dramatic change during World War II.
-Just across the river at Boeing Field, Boeing's Plant No. 2, just across the river at Boeing Field, as well as shipyards, attracted thousands of workers, creating a critical housing shortage.
+Just across the river at Boeing Field, Boeing's Plant No. 2, built on land that Joe Desimone sold the company for $1, attracted thousands of workers, as did area shipyards, creating a critical housing shortage.
 The little farming community was flooded with newcomers.
 A 256-unit housing project, South Park Courts, was completed in July 1945 for war workers and remained for several years after the war ended.

 Industry rapidly encroached and the fertile bottom land that had attracted early settlers and later, Italian and Japanese farmers, was paved.
 In 1956, the area was rezoned by the city council as "transition to industrial."
 A 1962 headline proclaimed, "South Park: A Square Mile of Defiance."
 Housewives marched on City Hall to protest open garbage burning at a nearby dump.
 Residents reaching back for traditions renewed the Labor Day celebration that World War II had ended.

 The Community Hangs On

 In the mid 1960s, South Park was rezoned as industrial.
 Four thousand two hundred residents staged a protest at City Hall and got the zoning changed to low-density residential.

 In 1971, Our Lady of Lourdes Church was abandoned and demolished.
 By 1974, crime was up and the area attracted poor immigrants, principally Hispanics.
 A freeway sliced between Concord School and the rest of the neighborhood.